Dawod-G/ENSEA_Typst-Template/volt-internship-ensea/- draft/template/main-internship.typ

   ],

   // Enable the list of figures
-  enable-list-figures: true,
+  ENABLE-LIST-FIGURES: true,
   // Enable the list of tables
-  enable-list-tables: true,
+  ENABLE-LIST-TABLES: true,
   // Enable the list of appendices
-  enable-list-appendices: true,
+  ENABLE-LIST-APPENDICES: true,
   // Enable the glossary section
-  enable-glossary: true,
+  ENABLE-GLOSSARY: true,
   // Enable the abstract section
-  enable-abstract: true,
+  ENABLE-ABSTRACT: true,
   // Enable the bibliography
-  enable-bibliography: true,
+  ENABLE-BIBLIOGRAPHY: true,
   // Enable the appendix section
-  enable-appendices: true,
+  ENABLE-APPENDICES: true,
 )

 // ============================